 Between 2012 and 2014, Lucci served as hostess of the true-crime documentary Deadly Affairs, and from 2013-2016 she played Genevieve Delatour on Devious Maids.

-Lucci has been married to Austrian-born chef and food-service manager Helmut Huber since September 13, 1969.
-The couple are parents to two children: a daughter, retired actress Liza, and a son, Andreas.
-Soap Hub would like to wish Susan Lucci a very happy birthday, and you can too by clicking on the Twitter link below.
+Lucci lost her longtime husband, Austrian-born chef and food-service manager Helmut Huber in late March of this year.
+The couple are parents to two children: a daughter, retired actress Liza Huber, and a son, Andreas Huber.
+Soap Hub would like to wish Susan Lucci a very happy birthday, and you can, too, by clicking on the Twitter link below.